bhartiy/learnsellacious/pages/48.distiman/09.microsite/02.microsite-a-manufacturers-perspective/default.md

 ![Screenshot%202021-08-05%20at%203.14.46%20PM](Screenshot%202021-08-05%20at%203.14.46%20PM.png "Screenshot%202021-08-05%20at%203.14.46%20PM")

-**4. Choosing subdomain and launching microsite :** Once you are logged in as manufacturer and visit to manage microsite view you will see option to choose your subdomain and launch your site.
+**4. Choosing subdomain and launching microsite :** Here you get option to choose your subdomain and launch your site. if the subdomain is available green button to launch microsite will show
 ![](https://www.sellacious.com/learn/user/pages/48.distiman/09.microsite/Screenshot%202021-08-05%20at%2011.25.18%20AM.png)

 when you click on launch it will start launching your subdomain